-- that there is a bus commuting between the Feki and the ERBA,
+- that a bus shuttles between Feki and ERBA,

-- that first-semester introductory days, summer parties and other events take place,
+- that the introductory days for first semester students, the summer parties of the student councils and other events take place

 Once again you have two votes, both of them can be given to one person.